turingcompl33t/site/posts/2025-11-13-makemore-bigram.md

 # [0.0, 0.4375, 0.5625]
 ```

 We can use this same logic to sample a single word from the bigram model.
 The one optimization we'll make along the way is to pre-normalize the rows of the tensor such that we don't need to repeatedly re-compute the probability distribution.
+With `pytorch`, it is a simple matter to perform these row-wise operations, dividing each element a particular row by the sum along that row.

 ```python
 # create a copy of bigram counts